The Rule of Law Education Program encourages active participation by teaching Australian students about the rule of law.

 Case studies aim to develop students’ understanding and critical thinking skills in relation to the Australian legal system.

-Topic Areas for Education Resources
+Topic Areas for Education Explainers

 The Rule of Law Education Centre writes resources for Australian School students to help understand the rule of law in action.